-While these solutions may mitigate the damage, they don’t directly protect the home against water ingress.
+While these solutions may mitigate the damage, they do not directly protect the home.

-They’re also difficult to execute in the midst of a tropical storm.
-A lack of preparation time prevents many from taking these measures.
+They are also difficult to execute in the midst of a tropical storm.
+A lack of preparation time prevents many from taking these measures

 The Final Word